-It is preferable for the community centre to occupy a position directly onto the new public square.
+The community centre must occupy a position directly onto the new public square.
 This creates active frontages, animation of the public space and a presence around the square.
 It allows the community uses to spill out onto the square and increases its vibrancy.
+There are two suitable positions:

-To ensure maximum integration with the square, a position to the south of the square on its longest length would be most appropriate and together with the church and the canal frontage helps frame the square and promotes a shared public space and interaction.
+A position on the south of the square on its longest length would help frame the square and promote a shared public space and interaction.
 Spreading the active/public uses (community centre and boatyard) and private uses (dwellings) across the whole site will help ensure that the entire site feels and acts as part of community rather than community uses being pushed to the margins of the development.

-These principles are consistent with the assessment made by the Planning Inspector in June 2007 in refusing the appeal for a proposed development which placed the community facilities at the margins of the scheme and surrounded the square with residential properties.
+A position on the north of the square would also promote a shared space and interaction although to a lesser extent.
+Additionally it has the benefit of being able to be built higher to 2.5 or 3 storeys which will reduce the footprint and area of land needed to be transferred.
+There is an extant planning permission for a community centre at this location and the principle for a community centre in this general location remains appropriate.

 Residential